migramirez2/Harmony-ONE/progress/sun-hyuk-ahn.md

 2024-09-01 Sun (x hr):

 2024-08-31 Sat (12 hr): Writing tests for the key functionalities.
 Factoring code in order to modularize the functionalities.
-Simplifying [core functionality](https://github.com/sunwavesun/panoptics-cli/commit/69fbba06c58d86492ce14a6b36d4c655ee171c0e) in order to interact less with the chain itself.
+Simplifying [core functionalities](https://github.com/sunwavesun/panoptics-cli/commit/69fbba06c58d86492ce14a6b36d4c655ee171c0e) in order to interact less with the chain itself in order to improve performance.

 2024-08-30 Fri: Began going through the public demo workflow.
 Pool creation and option mint working as expected, will test more tomorrow.